-- Biological, adopted or foster child, stepchild or legal ward, or a child to whom the employee stands in loco parentis - Biological parent, foster parent, stepparent, adoptive parent, or legal guardian of an employee - Spouse or individual to whom the employee is legally married under the laws of any state - Person who stood in loco parentis when the employee was a minor child - Grandparent - Grandchild - Biological, foster, and adopted siblings
+- Biological, adopted or foster child, stepchild or legal ward, a child of a domestic partner, or a child to whom the employee stands in loco parentis. - Biological parent, foster parent, stepparent, adoptive parent, or legal guardian of an employee. - Spouse, domestic partner, or individual to whom the employee is legally married under the laws of any state. - Person who stood in loco parentis when the employee was a minor child. - Grandparent. - Grandchild. - Biological, foster, and adopted siblings. - An individual related by blood to the employee. - An individual whose close association with the employee is the equivalent of a family relationship.